 Graduate students at The University of Texas at Austin have the right to seek redress of any grievance related to academic or nonacademic matters.
 Every effort should be made to resolve grievances informally between the student and the faculty member involved or with the assistance of the Graduate Adviser or Department Chair.
 If the grievance cannot be resolved informally, students have recourse to formal grievance procedures through the Graduate School.
+Grade appeals for Economics Department courses are addressed through the College of Liberal Arts.
 For more information, please see https://gradschool.utexas.edu/academics/policies/grievances.